hyungmogu/udacity-cloud-devops-project-5/README.md

 - Convert server from monolith to microservices (Done)
 - Add rate limiter to microservices (Done)
 - Apply CI/CD using CircleCI (In Progress)
 - Add integration testing for microservices (Done.
+Verified locally.
 Need to fix routing response in `microservices/gateway`)
 - Apply Blue/Green Deployment
 - Apply Prometheus and Grafana to microservice using Helm Chart
 - Make it work 100% locally using Minikube (Done)